+While the genre datasets we evaluate on contain a closed set of class labels, genre itself is a fluid concept and does not consist of a closed set of labels.
+When evaluating genre classification performance, we perform \emph{open-vocabulary} evaluation, which is considered to be a more challenging setting than closed-vocabulary evaluation \cite{chen2023pali, alayrac2022flamingo}, and can be considered far more challenging than the linear probing method used to achieve the current SOTA (which both explicitly supervises the representations for genre classification, and further explicitly constrains the model's outputs to only the set of classes in an individual dataset).

-\textbf{Metric:} We use a simple accuracy metric, ACC\@1, to evaluate genre classification performance.
-For each model's output, we compute the embedding of the full text.
+We perform a simple procedure when evaluating \modelname{}: For each model's output, we compute the embedding of the full text.
 Then, we compare this embedding to the text label of all candidate classes.
 If the true label (according to the dataset annotation) is the nearest to the model's outputs in embedding space (in terms of Euclidean distance), the prediction is considered correct, otherwise it is incorrect.

 \textbf{Prompt:} For this task, we prompt all models with the phrase ``What genre is this song?''